lyonsbp/advent-of-code/README.md

-# Advent of Code 2022
+# Advent of Code Solutions

+Each year (starting at 2022) will have its own branch. `main` will be updated to always be the most recent year.
+To view 2022, you could use `git checkout aoc-2022`

 ### Usage